fantonatos/cs240ca5/README.md

     - Array Implementation
  - [Unweighted, Undirected Graph](friendships.hpp): Represents the `Extended Friendship Network`
  ## Algorithms
- Necessary for the proper implementation of the above data structures:
+ Necessary for the proper implementation of the our data structures:
- - Breadth First Search: Implemented in [`FindUserRadius()`](friendships.hpp)
+ - Breadth First Search:
-    - `FindUserRadius()` returns the distance of a provided `User` from the source `User`. i.e. The number of friends between them.
+    - [`FindUserRadius()`](friendships.hpp) returns the distance of a provided `User` from the source `User`; that is, the number of friends between them.
     - Supports the counting of a Song's plays for users within the EFN Radius.
     - Uses a FIFO Queue
  - Heap Algorithms